ariesiitr/Lip-Sync-STS/README.md

 Task 2- Sync the Lips of video according to generated Hindi audio.

 ## Task 1
 In this task, for speech-to-speech translation, we use an automatic speech recognizer (ASR) to transcribe text from the original speech in Hindi language.
 We adapt neural machine translation and text-to-speech models to work for Indian languages and generate translated speech.
-The Task 1 proceeds in following way: Video  -> English Audio  -> English Text  -> Hindi Text  -> Hindi Audio.<br/>
+The Task 1 proceeds in following way:<br/> Video  -> English Audio  -> English Text  -> Hindi Text  -> Hindi Audio.<br/>
 The input given is the video with audio in English language.
 We extracted English audio from video using Moviepy library.
 Then converted this audio to text using Deepvoice 2 model of Pytorch.
 Then translated this English text to Hindi Text using a language translation model of huggingface.
 There was limit of 5000 bytes for this model, so we broke the text into several chunks of 2000 bytes and then applied the model.
 After that using Google API, we generated voice from the translated Hindi text and will merge it using Lip GAN.
 We adopt this approach to achieve high quality text-to-speech synthesis in our target language.<br/>
 https://colab.research.google.com/drive/1scp7LqkbFx5QghIPU3W4F-7771BzNV9S?usp=sharing